chartjs/Chart.js/docs/charts/bubble.md

 | `backgroundColor` | bubble background color.
 | `borderColor` | bubble border color.
 | `borderWidth` | bubble border width (in pixels).
-| `drawActiveElementsOnTop` | Draw the active bubbles of a dataset over the other bubbles of the dataset
 | `pointStyle` | bubble [shape style](../configuration/elements.md#point-styles).
 | `rotation` | bubble rotation (in degrees).
 | `radius` | bubble radius (in pixels).